jamunjar-logo

 The Hidden Signs of Poor Metabolic Health Beyond Diabetes

 Poor metabolic health begins long before a diabetes or obesity diagnosis.
-Persistent fatigue, brain fog, belly fat, disrupted sleep, and constant cravings are early warning signs that metabolism is struggling.
-Learn to recognise them before they become serious.
+Persistent fatigue, brain fog, belly fat, disrupted sleep, constant cravings, and slow recovery can be warning signs — but none of them proves metabolic dysfunction alone.
+Learn what each one can mean, and which clinical markers actually confirm it.

 Persistent Fatigue